ryanmaugv1/Tachyon/documentation/lexical_analyser.md

 # Data Types

-Currently the data types for tachus language are minimal and simple so that it is easy to begin with but more will be added as time goes on, in the meanwhile these are the ones I have:
+Currently the data types for tachyon language are minimal and simple so that it is easy to begin with but more will be added as time goes on, in the meanwhile these are the ones I have:

     DATATYPE = ["bool", "int", "str"]